 How to generate more Instagram likes

-Obviously, as digital marketers we take a keen interest in how to optimise the performance of the content we put out on our social media, so it’s not much of a surprise that we use the platform’s built-in functionality to determine what we should post and when.
-But it’s not just businesses anymore who care about optimising content – on average, people search ‘best time to post on instagram’ 12,100 times each month.
+So, it’s not surprising that we take a keen interest in how to optimise the performance of the content we put out on our social media, so it’s not much of a surprise that we use the platform’s built-in functionality to determine what we should post and when.
+But it’s not just businesses anymore who care about optimising content – on average, people search ‘best time to post on Instagram’ 12,100 times each month.

 So naturally, we did the same, and here is what we found:

 Since Instagram switched to an algorithm-based feed in 2016 the question of timing has been become a hot topic.
 If posts are not showing up chronologically, does the time you post even matter anymore?
 The answer is yes!
 The reason for this is the constantly evolving way in which Instagram determines which posts are quality content.